Hume Center Policies and Procedures for Students

 What Happens in a Writing Consultation?

 The Hume Center's goal is to help you improve and feel empowered as a writer.
 To this end, writing consultations are based on purposeful conversation between you and a writing tutor.
 You can expect to do a great deal of talking as you explain your ideas or writing goals.
 The tutor may suggest and explain strategies to assist you at whatever stage of the writing process you are at (brainstorming, drafting, revising, fine-tuning) or can provide constructive feedback on selected sections of your draft focusing on elements such as organization, argument, or style.
 Because our goal is to help you improve and develop as a writer, we focus on giving you tools and strategies you can use to edit and proofread your own writing; this is also why we will not edit or proofread your work for you.
-If you are in need of an editor, we have a list of editors-for-hire available at the front desk.
+If you are in need of an editor, we have a list of editors-for-hire available.

 Toward the end of the session, you will receive a brief reflection and feedback survey to help you plan for your next steps and to help tutors evaluate how they can work most effectively with students.
 We encourage you to take full advantage of this opportunity to think about your learning over time and to note your own growth.